bialimed/zfq/README.md

   character limit in sequences headers or qualities).
   * Without reference genome.
 * Robust:
-  * Wraps a standard software (zstd) well maintained and tested.
+  * Wraps well maintained and tested standard software: zstd.
   * Decompression result is automatically tested after each compression.
   * md5sum of the original file is stored to be automatically tested after each decompression.
-  * No fail on benchmark dataset composed by 645 files from Element Biosciences, Illumina and PacBio instruments.
+  * No failures on the benchmark dataset of 645 files from Element Biosciences, Illumina and PacBio instruments.
 * Efficient:
-  * Compression rate is better than widely used gzip (up to 2 times better than gzip best), similar to zstd in mode ultra and lower than sequences compression algorithms like quip (up to half as good).
+  * Compression rate is better than widely used gzip (up to 2 times better than gzip best), similar to zstd in ultra mode and lower than sequence compression algorithms like quip (up to half).
 * Userfriendly:
-  * gzipped fastq can be directly take as input or write as output.
+  * gzipped fastq can be directly take as input or written to output.
-  * `zfq info` instantly provide the number of sequences and nucleotids stored in the file.
+  * `zfq info` instantly provides the number of sequences and nucleotids stored in the file.